 The SATA (Serial Advanced Technology) cables are accessories used for newer PCs to connect SSDs, HDDs, and Optical drives to the motherboard.
-It’s important to know that a SATA port or cable may be rated for 3/6+ GB/second transfer rates, but that doesn’t mean you’ll actually obtain those speeds.
+It’s important to know that a SATA port or cable may have a rating for 3, 6, or more GB/second transfer rates, but that doesn’t mean you’ll obtain those speeds.

 The problem with HDDs, even those that are 7200+ RPM speeds, is that they’re still just a spinning platter, and you can only read/write the data as fast as the drive is capable.
 This scenario is where SSDs come into play.
 Since SSDs are flash storage devices, they read/write data faster because they are strictly electronic rather than mechanical and electronic.
 Furthermore, SSDs write in blocks rather than sectors.

 SATA power connectors deliver actual power to the device and are attached to the power supply unit (PSU).
 Generally speaking, SATA power connectors reside at the end of the wires from the PSU and are usually black.

 How to Install the SSD